An Unlikely but Highly Effective Marinade

 Add the herbs and seasonings of your choice.
 Salt, garlic and pepper are classic choices, and cumin provides a smooth, slightly nutty flavor that goes particularly well with a milk marinade, especially when marinating beef or lamb roasts.
 Cayenne and paprika lend a spicy edge to pork roast marinades, and you can squeeze in a bit a of lemon to add a little zest to your milk marinade.

 Place the sealed container in the refrigerator.
 Marinate a whole roast for at least four hours.
 For the best results, allow the meat to marinate overnight.
 If possible, turn the meat at least once on each side as it marinates to ensure an even soak.
-Discard the marinade and wipe away any excess milk before cooking your roast.
+Remove the roast from its marinade and blot away any excess milk before cooking your roast.
+Any liquid on the surface must cook away before your roast can brown, and browning contributes significantly to its flavor.

 Items you will need